SomeWeekendReading/someweekendreading.github.io/_posts/2020-12-12-pfizer-vaccine-efficacy-confidence-intervals.md

 estimate.
 Those methods are argued about furiously by statisticians.
 But as a consumer of statistics, you mostly just want to know that you _have_ you a confidence interval, and then check that it's reasonably narrow.
-For example, if I say the vaccine efficacy is 83% with a confidence interval of 1% &endash; 99%, then a look at that huge confidence interval tells you the 83% point estimate is worthless: it could be _almost anything_!
+For example, if I say the vaccine efficacy is 83% with a confidence interval of 1% &ndash; 99%, then a look at that huge confidence interval tells you the 83% point estimate is worthless: it could be _almost anything_!

 So the second of Gary's questions can be addressed by looking at the Pfizer vaccine